Cândido Rondon: Later life

 After the Roosevelt-Rondon Scientific Expedition of 1914, Rondon worked until 1919 mapping the state of Mato Grosso.
-During this time he discovered some more rivers, and made contact with several indigenous tribes.
+During this time he discovered some more rivers, and made contact with several Indigenous tribes.
 In 1919, he became chief of the Brazilian Corps of Engineers, and the head of the Telegraphic Commission.

 In 1924 and 1925, he led army forces against a rebellion in the state of São Paulo.
 From 1927 to 1930, Rondon was put in charge of surveying all of the borders between Brazil and its neighbors.
-In 1930, he was interrupted by the Revolution of 1930, and he resigned from his position as head of SPI.
-During 1934–1938, he was in charge of a Diplomatic Mission, to mediate a dispute between Colombia and Peru over the town of Leticia.
-In 1939, he resumed his directorship of SPI, and expanded the service to new territories of Brazil.
-In the 1950s he supported the Villas Boas brothers' campaign, which faced strong opposition from the government and the ranchers of Mato Grosso and led to the establishment of the first Brazilian National Park for indigenous people along the Xingu River in 1961.
+In 1930, he was interrupted by the Revolution of 1930, and he resigned from his position as head of the Serviço de Proteção ao Índio (SPI) or Indian Protection Service.
+During 1934–1938, he was in charge of a diplomatic mission, to mediate a dispute between Colombia and Peru over the town of Leticia.
+In 1939, he resumed his directorship of the SPI, and expanded the service to new territories of Brazil.
+In the 1950s, he supported the Villas Boas brothers' campaign, which faced strong opposition from the government and the ranchers of Mato Grosso and led to the establishment of the first Brazilian national park for Indigenous people along the Xingu River in 1961.

 On 5 May 1955, the date of his 90th birthday, he was awarded the title of Marshal of the Brazilian Army, granted by the National Congress.
 In 1957, he was nominated for the Nobel Peace Prize by the Explorers Club of New York.
+Decades earlier, Albert Einstein recommended Rondon to the Nobel Committee.
 He died in 1958 in Rio de Janeiro at the age of 92.